-All students must undergo level 2 federal background check in order to participate in the clinical practicums.
+All students must undergo level 2 federal and AHCA background checks in order to participate in the clinical practicums.

-- \General Education Component (see page 177) - \\This course has prerequisites; check course descriptions. - \\\Mandatory course for entering the core courses
+- \General Education Component (see page 186) - \\This course has prerequisites; check course descriptions. - \\\Mandatory course for entering the core courses

 Program requirements are found below.